hchhaya/FTCScouting/README.md

 # FTCScouting
-Programs to help with scouting in FIRST Tech Challenge (FTC) robotics competitions
+Programs for TI calculators to help with scouting in FIRST Tech Challenge (FTC) robotics competitions

 This repo contains programs to help with scouting at FIRST Tech Challenge (FTC) competitions.